q-m/cordova-web-wrap/README.md

 When this link is followed, the barcode scanner is opened.
 On successful scan, it will return to the page indicated by the `ret` query string parameter passed that triggered opening the scanner.
 This is a [URL template](https://en.wikipedia.org/wiki/URL_Template) where `{CODE}` is replaced by the scanned barcode.
-Relative links are not supported.
+Links can be relative or absolute.

 An example.
 When following the link in the HTML shown below, a barcode scanner will be opened, and when barcode `12345` is scanned, the link `http://x.test/scan/12345`